cesarnml/99bottles/README.md

 #### 3.7 Converging on Abstractions

 - DRYing out sameness has _some_ value, but DRYing out difference is more meaningful.
-- "Gang of Four" => Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides
+- ["Gang of Four" Design Patterns book](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides - A foundational text on design patterns
 - Difference holds the key to understanding
 - The general rule is that the name of a thing should be one level of abstraction higher than the thing itself.
   - Language of the "domain"